sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-contract-on-testnet.md

 <center><a href="https://github.com/sCrypt-Inc/scryptTS-examples/blob/master/tests/privateKey.ts">privateKey.ts</a></center>

-After the privatekey is generated, you can get some testnet bitcoins from our [faucet](https://scrypt.io/#faucet).
+After the private key is generated, you can get some testnet bitcoins from our [faucet](https://scrypt.io/#faucet).

 Deploy contracts and trigger contract execution by constructing transactions and sending them to the Bitcoin SV blockchain.
 We provide a tool library [txHelper.ts](https://github.com/sCrypt-Inc/scryptTS-examples/blob/master/tests/txHelper.ts) for building and sending transactions.